 A privateer warjack army led by Bart and his powder monkey pals and the Dirge Seers to pierce through stealth and clouds is a solid competitor to The Irregulars.

 - Captain Phinneus Shae makes the whole thing blindingly fast.
 In irregulars he commands an army of more elite pieces, here he floods the enemy with a tidal wave of disposable but fast bodies.

 - Captain Bartolo Montador with lots of jacks and Monkeys is a very strong possibility.
 Scharde Dirge Seers can give his ranged jacks Guidance when they need it.

-- Fiona the Black is decidedly better in Flames or Irregulars, where she exploits the recent powerful releases.
-She runs pirates well enough, but pirates aren't as powerful as Morrowans and Thamarites or liches, orbs, and riot quest solos.
+- Fiona the Black is decidedly better in Flames or Irregulars - she runs Talion well enough, but Talion aren't as powerful for her as Morrowans, Thamarites, Asphyxious4, Nemo4, or most of the Riot Quest, etc.

 - Rahera keeps the lads safe from shooting and greatly appreciates Powder Monkeys, but Soldiers of Fortune and The Irregulars both have their appeal.
 Powder Monkeys and Dirge Seers do make a strong case, however.

 Starting a 25 point Brawl list